ansible-collections/microsoft.ad/docs/docsite/rst/guide_migration.rst

 * ``object_guid`` - The Object GUID of the managed user
 * ``sid`` - The Security Identifier of the managed user

-All other return values have been removed, use ``ansible.active_directory.object_info`` to get extra values if needed.
+All other return values have been removed, use ``microsoft.ad.object_info`` to get extra values if needed.